mikelikespie/swiftled/README.md

 Lighting controller implementation in swift.
 Completely unsupported and experimental.

-Designed to interface with github.com/mikelikespie/go-led-spi specifically, but also should work with arbitrary OLP servers.
+Designed to interface with [go-led-spi](https://github.com/mikelikespie/go-led-spi), but also should work with arbitrary [OPC](http://openpixelcontrol.org/) servers.

 Mostly putting code here to share, but if somebody else wants to use it, I'll gladly license it under MIT or Apache 2.